grpc/proposal/A41-xds-rbac.md

 will be completely ignored, as if RBAC was not configurated.
 CEL fields are not supported, so `Policy.condition` and `Policy.checked_condition` must cause a validation failure if present.
-It is also a validation failure if Permission or Principal has a `header` matcher for a `grpc-`-prefixed header name.
+It is also a validation failure if Permission or Principal has a `header` matcher for a `grpc-`-prefixed header name or `:scheme`.
 As described in A39, validation failures for filter configuration causes the listener to be NACKed.

 The following fields of `Permission` may not be obvious how they map to gRPC: